 - The government sets a minimum wage that's too high.

-The result is that companies must pay more per employee, so they can afford fewer employees.
+The result is that companies must pay more in wages per employee.
+So, they can afford fewer employees.
 Those that are laid off are victims of classical unemployment.

 Underemployed workers have jobs, but they aren't working to their full capacity or skill level.
-This includes those who are working part-time but would prefer full-time jobs and those who are working in jobs where they aren't being utilized.
+This category includes those who are working part-time but would prefer full-time jobs.
+It also includes those who are working in jobs where they aren't being utilized.
 Underemployment is often caused by cyclical unemployment.
-During a recession, unemployed workers will take what they can to make ends meet.
+During a recession, underemployed workers will take what they can to make ends meet.

 Some definitions of underemployment include unemployment.
 Others include segments of society that are not included in the standard definition of unemployment but are counted in the real unemployment rate.
-Therefore, an understanding of underemployment is helpful to get the big picture of unemployment.
+Awareness of underemployment helps you understand the big picture of unemployment.